softwaredoug/searcharray/README.md

 * Always more efficient
 * Support tokenizers with overlapping positions (ie synonyms, etc)
 * Add support for loading global term stats (ie doc freq) from external sources for more accurate representation
+* Add minimum should match to each function
 * Dumb vector search?
-Maybe
+Guessing other tools do this at small scale well enough.